 This simply means that you do not need to withdraw your current plan from whichever trustee holds it in order to avail of Blooom’s service.
 Blooom will make use of whatever investment options are available on your current retirement plan.

-However, the case for IRAs are different – you may need to move it across to one of Fidelity, Vanguard, or Charles Schwab.
+However, the case for IRAs is different – you may need to move it to one of Fidelity, Vanguard, or Charles Schwab.
 However, since these are 3 of the biggest IRA providers that exist, this shouldn’t be an issue.

 Furthermore, since Blooom simply manages your account for you, you would not need to request permission from your employer to use Blooom.
 The service can be added to any plan entirely from the user’s end.

 6. Blooom lets you know which investments have low expense ratio